Annecy France is just a couple of hours by train from Chamonix Mont Blanc.

-The first thing to do is visit the open air market before they pack up at lunch time.
-The markets are located on the cobbled ancient streets around the old city.
+The first thing to do is visit the open air Annecy market before they pack up at lunch time.
+The Annecy market is located on the cobbled ancient streets around the ancient part of the city.
 If you head for the direction of the Palais de I’lle, you’ll be sure to come across the markets.
 They’re spread out over several streets in this area of the medieval city.

 There is the ancient prison right bam smack in the middle of this beautiful setting and this is now converted into a museum.
 The historical buildings are all very well restored.